neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/01-Quick-Warm-Ups.md

 ## 1) Scalar Subquery in SELECT — 7 min
 Scenario: Show each product with its category name via scalar subquery.

+**What You're Learning:**
+A **scalar subquery** returns exactly ONE value (one row, one column).
+In this exercise, for each product row, we'll look up its category name by running a mini-query inside the SELECT clause.

+**Why Use This Pattern:**
+- When you need to fetch a related value without doing a JOIN
+- Perfect for one-to-one or many-to-one relationships
+- Makes the query more readable when you only need one related field

 Sample data
 ```sql
 DROP TABLE IF EXISTS wu6_categories;